 Mr. Jordan Fowler has been with Raven since 2003, gaining extensive experience in resource management and operation of heavy equipment including: bull dozer, skid-steer and skidder rotary drum mulchers, farm tractors and heavy transports.
 Jordan has worked with threatened and endangered species, including the red-cockaded woodpecker.
 He received a Bachelor of Science in Business Administration from The University of the Incarnate Word.
 He is a Project Manager at Raven and a certified burn manager.
 He has managed and executed many prescribed burns and mulching projects aimed at achieving landowner goals including the restoration and recovery of wildlife habitats and sensitive plant communities.
 Jordan currently lives in San Antonio, Texas and travels extensively throughout the state of Texas.

-Mr. Brett Lawrence received his Bachelor of Science degree in Biology from Sam Houston State University.
-He has over six years of experience working in natural resources and environmental compliance, the last two years of which have been in a management role.
+Mr. Brett Lawrence received his Bachelor of Science degree in Biology from Sam Houston State University and his Masters of Geoscience in Geographic Information and Science and Technology from Texas A&M University.
+He has over ten years of experience working in natural resources and environmental compliance, three years of which have been in a management role.
 During this time, he has participated in projects ranging from Red-cockaded Woodpecker nest monitoring, herpetological and avian population monitoring, wildlife habitat restoration, and sustainable forestry.
-Brett also plays a significant role in equipment management and logistics, prescribed fire operations, management of geospatial data using GIS technologies, and spearheading Raven’s new incorporation of drone technology into existing services.
-He is a licensed FAA Part 107 Remote Pilot with over twenty-five hours of flight time performing aerial ignition and remote sensing support.
+Brett also plays a significant role in Raven’s prescribed fire operations, remote sensing applications, and geospatial data management and analysis.
+Brett has spearheaded and manages Raven’s ongoing integration of drone technology into existing services, including aerial ignition for prescribed fire and systematic surveys of endangered species habitat.
+He is a licensed FAA Part 107 Remote Pilot with over 100 hours of flight time providing aerial ignition and remote sensing services.
+His innovative work at Raven with drones resulted in his peer-review publication describing his use of UAS technologies to evaluate and categorize habitat for the threatened Red-cockaded Woodpecker.

 Amy Shafer completed her Bachelor of Arts in Criminal Justice and minor in Psychology at Sam Houston State University in 2003.
 She began her work with Raven in 2005 with a deep interest in the environment, activism, forest ecology and botany.
 She began learning and working with threatened and endangered species including the Red-Cockaded Woodpecker.
 She has gained experience in prescribed burning, heavy equipment operation, horticulture, biology, plant identification and business management.
-She is currently working as the business manager at Raven and an organic farmer at Far Out Farm.
+She is currently working as Office and Business Manager and Human Resources Specialist at Raven and is an Earth activist and Organic farmer at Far Out Farm.
 She identifies herself as a land steward and applies permaculture principles and ethics to people, the earth and the future.
 She respects and honors the indigenous people in which Raven and her home occupy, the Bidai and Tonkawa, and most likely Comanche and Caddo.